 - 4th St. NE, Cleveland, TN

 - From North: I-75 exit 25.
 Drive east on Hwy 60/25th St. Turn right onto US Hwy 11/Ocoee St. Drive south into town.
 Turn left onto 4th St. NE; the Crypt will be on the right.
 From South: I-75 exit 20.
 Drive east on US Hwy 74, then exit north onto US Hwy 11.
 Drive into town, turn left on Ocoee St. (still US Hwy 11), then drive north six blocks.
 The Crypt will be on the left, between Central Ave. and 4th St. NE.
+The stains are most visible on the underside of the entry arch on the Ocoee St. side of the crypt.

 Visitor Tips and News About Blood-Stained Crypt of Nina Cragmiles